AnonymousAlligator/1531Project/src/assumptions.md

 - Channels ID's are asssigned in the order that channel_create is called.

-- Multiple channels in a single Flockr can't have the same name.

 - When a channel is created by a user, they are immediately a member and owner of that channel.

 ######################################